ipsitmantri/ipsitmantri.github.io/_pages/about.md

 ## Research Interests

-My broad area of interest is machine learning and applied machine learning (generative AI).
-At present I collaborate with [Nevasini Sasikumar](https://www.linkedin.com/in/nevasini-sasikumar-73ba641ba/).
+My broad area of interest is **theoritical machine learning**.
+[Nevasini Sasikumar](https://www.linkedin.com/in/nevasini-sasikumar-73ba641ba/) has been my collaborator.
 In the past I have worked with [Prof. Abir De](https://abir-de.github.io/) on developing neural networks that can learn combinatorial optimization algorithms on graphs and influence maximization in social networks.

 <!-- Currently, I am working on my Undergraduate Thesis in the area of Graph Representation Learning and Machine Learning on Structured Data. -->